pachyderm/pachyderm/doc/development/custom_pipelines.md

 ```
  $ pachctl create-pipeline -f your_pipeline.json
 ```
+`-f` can also take a URL if your JSON manifest is hosted on GitHub for instance.

 Creating a pipeline tells Pachyderm to run your code on *every* finished commit in the input repo(s) as well as *all future commits* that happen after the pipeline is created.